 Step 1: Recover lost data from encrypted volume with iBoysoft Mac Data Recovery

-iBoysoft Mac Data Recovery is one of few APFS recovery tools which can recover data from encrypted volume.
+iBoysoft Mac Data Recovery is one of few APFS recovery tools which can recover lost data from encrypted volume.
 It deserves the best APFS data recovery software in the world as it works perfectly in different scenarios.
-It is able to recover data from encrypted APFS volume, recover data from unmountable, unreadable, formatted, inaccessible APFS drive, and recover deleted/lost APFS partition.
+It is able to recover lost data from encrypted APFS volume, recover lost data from unmountable, unreadable, formatted, inaccessible APFS drive, and recover deleted/lost APFS partition.

 Besides, iBoysoft Mac Data Recovery can also support HFS, HFS+, exFAT, FAT32.
 It is compatible with macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.
 Moreover, almost all storage devices can be supported by iBoysoft Mac Data Recovery, such as hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, digital camera, etc.